polywrap/python-client/README.md

 result = client.invoke(uri=uri, method="cat", args=args, encode_result=False)
 assert result.startswith(b"<svg")
 ```

+## Working Features

+[Here](https://github.com/polywrap/client-test-harness) you can see which features have been implemented on each language client, and make the decision of which one to use for your project.

 ## Feedback & Contributions
 Bugs and feature requests can be made via [GitHub issues](https://github.com/polywrap/python-client/issues).
 Be aware that these issues are not private, so take care when providing output to make sure you are not disclosing any personal informations.